top of page

 In April 2003, The Kansas City Jazz Orchestra was founded by Gene Hall, a retired attorney, Jim Mair, Professor of Jazz Studies at Kansas City, Kansas Community College, and his wife, Mary Mair.
 Seventeen of the finest professional jazz musicians from the Kansas City area were chosen for the orchestra with Jim conducting it.
 The orchestra was modeled after the Columbus, Ohio Jazz Orchestra which at the time had been performing over 30 years.

 The first concert of The Kansas City Jazz Orchestra was held on November 21, 2003 at Unity Temple on the Plaza, which was their venue for eight of the first nine years, with the 2008-09 season performances held at the Folly Theater.
 In 2010, the Mairs stepped down and Gene Hall became president of the board of directors.
 The board is now led by a chairman, president, treasurer and secretary.
-The organization is now administered by an excellent professional staff.
+Today, the organization is administered by an excellent professional staff.

 Following Jim Mair as Artistic Director/Conductor, the Board of Directors selected the brilliant musician, Kerry Strayer for that position and he served in that capacity until his death on August 1, 2013.
-The baton was then passed to the dedicated and tireless Clint Ashlock who holds 2 masters degrees in jazz and music composition.
+The baton was then passed to the dedicated and tireless Clint Ashlock who holds two masters degrees in jazz and music composition.

-The orchestra is a tax-exempt organization.
+The Orchestra is a tax-exempt organization.
 It supports music education and scholarships for students.
 Master classes are held for students and are conducted by the orchestra’s outstanding visiting artists.

 The organization has a strong fiscal foundation and is grateful to all the foundations, trusts and individuals who have made The Kansas City Jazz Orchestra one of the best jazz orchestras in the nation.

-Kansas City is the home of jazz and the Kansas City Jazz Orchestra is one of the finest
+Kansas City is the home of jazz and the Kansas City Jazz Orchestra is one of the finest representatives of that heritage.

 bottom of page